nens/parramatta-dashboard/clientConfiguration/clientConfiguration.md

 # Timelines and backgroundColorShapes
 To add timelines to a type: timeseries tile, you can add the following to this tile:
 All the properties (epochTimeInMilliSeconds, color, lineDash, text, isRelativeTimeFromNow) are mandatory to configure a timeline.
+The time must be set in milliseconds.
+The time can be set relative from now (by setting isRelativeTimeFromNow to true and epochTimeInMilliSeconds to the time you want it to be relatiive from now, either a positive or negative number).
+The time can also be set absolute.
+In this case, isRelativeTimeFromNow should be set to false and epochTimeInMilliSeconds should be set to the epoch time in milliseconds.

 ```
 "timelines": [